25 September 2019

 Higher click-through rates, more conversions: “We had a 13 percent click-through rate (CTR) from the mobile landing page, which is much higher than email.
 Our email CTR varies, but on average it’s around two percent.
 Across five campaigns over six weeks the voucher redemption rate averaged 13 percent.
 We’re really pleased with this result,” says O’Brien.

-Personalisation: Every mobile landing page is personalised for each customer.
+Personalization: Every mobile landing page is personalized for each customer.
 The message greets each customer by name, and provides a unique barcode that tracks that customer’s response, whether they buy in-store or online.
 This provides The Athlete’s Foot with data about how many customers engage with the message, and how many customers make a subsequent purchase.

 Longer engagement: The Athlete’s Foot discovered that a mobile landing page engages customers for longer.

 “We’ve seen that a mobile landing page holds the customers’ engagement for longer.
 They open (or re-open) and click after the 48-hour mark, which is when they have usually stopped engaging with an email or SMS.
 Customers are going back and clicking through to the page and still redeeming it even a week later,” says O’Brien.

 Customers were even clicking on previous offers when a new campaign was sent, as they could view earlier offers in the message thread.

 Customer convenience: Customers can access their voucher easily as it is stored on their phones in the same way as an SMS.
 There is no need to remember to bring a paper letter into the store or find an email in a cluttered inbox.

 “Convenience is why customers are continuing to engage with the mobile landing page for longer.
 Customers go into the store up to a week later, and they can pull it back up on their phone, which is very convenient.
 They’ve always got their phone with them,” explains O’Brien.